 If you don’t already have professional writers and communicators in your team, it can be a good idea to recruit some.
 Or you could get support from an external agency – or you could train your teams so that everyone can write better.

 When it comes to editing, remember your goals.
 Your aim is not to be loved by all your contributors; it’s to be loved, remembered and recommended by your audiences.
+Find out more about editing and proofreading here.

 Create an eco-system